-- 34. On information and belief, Defendants have directly infringed and continues to directly infringe the '952 Patent by, among other things, making, using, offering for sale, and/or selling the '952 Accused Instrumentalities.
-On information and belief, such products and/or services are covered by one or more claims of the '952 Patent's including at least claim 13. - 35.
-By making, using, offering for sale, and/or selling the '952 Accused Instrumentalities infringing the '952 Patent, Defendants have injured Oyster and are liable to Oyster for infringement of the '952 Patent pursuant to 35 U.S.C. § 271(a) directly and/or under the doctrine of equivalents. - and addition, Defendants actively induce others, including without limitation customers and end users of Accused Instrumentalities, to directly infringe each and every claim limitation, including without limitation claim 13 of the '952 Patent, in violation of 35 U.S.C. § 271(b).
+36. On information and belief, Defendants have directly infringed and continues to directly infringe the '952 Patent by, among other things, making, using, offering for sale, and/or selling the '952 Accused Instrumentalities.
+On information and belief, such products and/or services are covered by one or more claims of the '952 Patent's including at least claim 13, because they contain each element of that claim.

+37. By making, using, offering for sale, and/or selling the '952 Accused Instrumentalities infringing the '952 Patent, Defendants have injured Oyster and are liable to Oyster for infringement of the '952 Patent pursuant to 35 U.S.C. § 271(a) directly and/or under the doctrine of equivalents.

+38. In addition, Defendants actively induce others, including without limitation customers and end users of Accused Instrumentalities, to directly infringe each and every claim limitation, including without limitation claim 13 of the '952 Patent, in violation of 35 U.S.C. § 271(b).
 Upon information and belief, Defendants' customers and/or end users have directly infringed and are directly infringing each and every claim limitation, including without limitation claim 13 of the '952 Patent.
-Defendants have actual knowledge of the '952 Patent at least as of service of this Complaint.
+Defendants have had actual knowledge of the '952 Patent at least as of service of the original complaint in this action.
 Defendants are knowingly inducing its customers and/or end users to directly infringe the '952 Patent, with the specific intent to encourage such infringement, and knowing that the induced acts constitute patent infringement.
-Defendants' inducement includes, for example, providing technical guides, product data sheets, demonstrations, software and hardware specifications, installation guides, and other forms of support that induce its customers and/or end users to directly infringe the '952 Patent. - 37.
-To the extent facts learned in discovery show that Defendants' infringement of the
+Defendants' inducement includes, for example, providing technical guides, product data sheets, demonstrations, software and hardware specifications, installation guides, and other forms of support that induce its customers and/or end users to directly infringe the '952 Patent.
+The Accused Instrumentalities are designed in such a way that when they are used for their intended purpose, the user infringes the '952 Patent.
+Defendants know and intend that customers that purchase the Accused Instrumentalities will use those products for their intended purpose.